 In the above definition the summation is over all permutations σ of the a arcs at an edge colored a.
 The Penrose evaluation $\langle \Gamma, \gamma \rangle^P$ of a spin network is always an integer.
-Note that the admissibility condition is equivalent to saying that the strands can be connected at each vertex as in Figure 1.
+Note that the admissibility condition is equivalent to saying that the strands can be connected at each vertex as in (1).
 Note also that cubic ribbon graphs Γ are allowed to have multiple edges, loops and several connected components including components that contain no vertices.
-In addition, Γ is allowed to be non-planar (contrary to the requirement of many authors [Wes98, Mou79, KL94]), as long as one fixes a cyclic ordering of the edges at each vertex.
-The latter condition is implicit in [Pen71a].
+In addition, Γ is allowed to be nonplanar (contrary to the requirement of many authors such as Westbury [50], Moussouris [31] and Kauffman and Lins [27]), as long as one fixes a cyclic ordering of the edges at each vertex.
+The latter condition is implicit in [35].
 It turns out that changing the cyclic ordering at a vertex of a spin network changes its evaluation by a single sign; see Lemma 2.1 below.

-1.3.
-Three fundamental problems.
+1.3 Three fundamental problems

 It is easy to see that if (Γ, γ) is an admissible spin network and n is a natural number, then $(\Gamma, n\gamma)$ is also admissible.
-A fundamental problem is to study the asymptotic behavior of the sequence of evaluations $\langle \Gamma, n\gamma \rangle^P$ when n is large.
+A fundamental problem is to study the asymptotic behavior of the sequence of evaluations $(\Gamma, n\gamma)^P$ when n is large.
 This problem actually consists of separate parts.
 Fix an admissible spin network (Γ, γ) .

-Problem 1.2.
-Prove the existence of an asymptotic expansion of the sequence $\langle \Gamma, n\gamma \rangle^P$ when n is large.
+Problem 1.2 Prove the existence of an asymptotic expansion of the sequence $\langle \Gamma, n\gamma \rangle^P$ when n is large.

-Problem 1.3.
-Compute the asymptotic expansion of the sequence $\langle \Gamma, n\gamma \rangle^P$ to all orders in n effectively.
+Problem 1.3 Compute the asymptotic expansion of the sequence $(\Gamma, n\gamma)^P$ to all orders in n effectively.

-Problem 1.4.
-Identify the terms in the asymptotic expansion of $\langle \Gamma, n\gamma \rangle^P$ with geometric invariants of the spin network.
+Problem 1.4 Identify the terms in the asymptotic expansion of $\langle \Gamma, n\gamma \rangle^P$ with geometric invariants of the spin network.

 These problems are motivated by the belief that the quantum mechanics of particles with large spin will approximate the classical theory.
-To the best of our knowledge, the literature for Problem 1.2 is relatively new and short and concerns only thetas and 6j-symbols with certain labellings.
+To the best of our knowledge, the literature for Problem 1.2 is relatively new and short and concerns only thetas and 6j-symbols with certain labelings.
 For Problem 1.3, it should be noted that even for the 6j-symbols not much is known about the subleading terms in the asymptotic expansion.
-Some terms are found in [DL09] but no general algorithm is given.
-As for the geometric interpretation in Problem 1.4 there is a well known conjecture in the case of the 6j-symbol [PR68].
-Roberts used geometric quantization techniques to prove this conjecture on the leading asymptotic behavior of 6j-symbols in the so-called Euclidean case [Rob99,Rob02].
-Some results on the 9j-symbol have been found in [HL10].
-Finally a more general interpretation for the leading order asymptotics appears in [CM11] however this assumes a hypothesis that has not been shown to hold in cases other than the 6j-symbol.
+Some terms are found by Dupuis and Livine in [13] but no general algorithm is given.
+As for the geometric interpretation in Problem 1.4 there is a well known conjecture in the case of the 6j-symbol [37].
+Roberts used geometric quantization techniques to prove this conjecture on the leading asymptotic behavior of 6j-symbols in the so-called Euclidean case; see [42; 43].
+Some results on the 9j-symbol have been found by Haggard and Littlejohn [22].
+Finally a more general interpretation for the leading order asymptotics appears in [12], however this assumes a hypothesis that has not been shown to hold in cases other than the 6j-symbol.
 Problems 1.2-1.4 can also be viewed as the classical analogue of the problem of understanding the asymptotics of quantum spin networks and quantum invariants.
-Even less is known in the quantum case but see [GvdV11] and a well known conjecture in this context is the volume conjecture [Kas97], [MM01].
+Even less is known in the quantum case, but see the authors' earlier work [20].
+A well known conjecture in this context is the volume conjecture; see Kashaev [24] and Murakami and Murakami [32].

-1.4.
-A solution to Problem 1.2.
+1.4 A solution to Problem 1.2

 In this paper we give a complete solution to Problem 1.2 in full generality.
 A convenient role is played by the following normalization of the spin network evaluation.
-This normalization was introduced independently in $[\cos 09]$ in the q-deformed case.
+This normalization was introduced independently by Costantino [11] in the q-deformed case.